MichaIng/DietPi-Docs/docs/dietpi-software-desktop.md

 # Desktop environments & utilities

-## How do I run DietPi-Software?
-DietPi-Software can be launched via the command line: `dietpi-launcher` or directly `dietpi-software`.

 ## Desktops
 - [LXDE - Highly optimized ultra lightweight desktop](#lxde-ultra-lightweight-desktop)
 - [LXQt - Slick and optimized lightweight desktop](#lxqt-optimized-lightweight-desktop)